Willow Greenwood

 My Path to Grief Recovery

-I came to this work after the loss of my heart dog, Major Bunny.
+Despite his questionable behavior, he was my love and I was suffering unbearably.
 While seeking help from the pain, I found the Grief Recovery Institute.
 From the first moment, I realized I was in the right place at the right time.
 You may find you are too!

 As I began the work, I became aware of all the grief in my life.
 There was so much I had never healed from or even begun to process.
 The Grief Recovery Institute’s research has shown that there are 40+ types of loss that can cause you to experience grief.
 Click here to learn more.